tmtsoftware/esw-vbds/Performance.md

 ## Latency

 Here are some latency measurements from running VBDS on two AWS servers (a two node akka cluster), with one subscriber client and one publisher client (each on a different host).
-This measures the time to publish a FITS file to server1, distribute it to server2 and write it to the subscriber on server2 (without writing any files to disk or displaying any images):
+This measures the time (in __seconds__) to publish a FITS file to server1, distribute it to server2 and write it to the subscriber on server2 (without writing any files to disk or displaying any images):

 | Image Size    | Size in Bytes | Min    | Max    | Average |